Northampton Saints to name stand after Barwell family

 The Barwell family have been central to the club's recent history, with Keith and his son Leon both former chairmen.

-The North Stand will be renamed as part of a redevelopment in the summer of 2015 to increase the ground's capacity.
+The North Stand will be renamed as

 "The whole Barwell family have been so supportive of this club throughout their time," director of rugby Jim Mallinder told BBC Radio Northampton.